-- Self-Injury (to include self-harming)

-- Behaviour which harms

 - Damage to property

 - Socially Inappropriate (to include bullying and anti-social behaviours)

 - Dangerous occurrence

-6. Assessment & Formulation
+5. Assessment & Formulation

 PBS seeks to understand why people adopt behavioural responses that challenge, so that staff teams are able to plan individual support and interventions to empower the individual in self-management and ultimately meet their individual needs - educational, social, psychological, developmental and biological - to meet those needs in a positive way.
 This is achieved through - but not exclusively - the use of functional assessment.
 A functional assessment creates an understanding of the behaviours of concern and the context in which they occur including the individual's strengths, interests, wishes and needs (including their physical and mental health needs) and the characteristics of the social and physical environment, which influence the behaviours of concern.